Best daily deals

 The tool supports 15 languages such as Python and Java, and connects to a variety of IDEs such as VS Code and (naturally) anything AWS.
 You’re encouraged to customize CodeWhisperer by linking it with your own libraries, APIs, and other content.

-The Individual tier is free, but to take advantage of that customization you’ll need to step up to a Professional subscription, which costs $19 per user, per month.
-Pro users also get organizational license and policy management, and a higher number of code security scans, raised from 50 per month (per person) to 500.
+The Individual tier is free, but to take advantage of customization you’ll need to step up to a Professional subscription, which costs $19 per user, per month.
+Pro users also get things like organizational license and policy management, and a higher number of code security scans, raised from 50 per month (per person) to 500.